coronis-computing/heightmap_interpolation/docs/source/usage.rst

                             directory (useful to visualize the inpainting
                             progress)

-The different options and their meaning of each specific method will be listed in the corresponding section at :ref:`methods`.
+The different options and their meaning for each specific method will be listed in the corresponding section at :ref:`methods`.